-The response fragility approach allows to define an approximate relationship between the failure probability, the seismic intensity measure and also the structural random parameters affecting the seismic response of the population of structures belonging to a given structural type.
-Among industrial equipments, steel tanks for oil and water storage are highly standardised all over the world (NIST GCR 97-720/730 1997); therefore they represent an interesting case study that will be discussed to show the ability of the method to give the expected results.
+The response fragility approach allows one to define an approximate relationship between the failure probability, the seismic intensity measure and also the structural random parameters affecting the seismic response of the population of structures belonging to a given structural type (i.e. tanks).
+Among industrial equipments, steel tanks for oil and water storage are highly standardised all over the world [NIST GCR 97-720/730, 1997]; therefore they represent an interesting case study that will be discussed which shows the ability of the method in giving the expected results.